jdt3969/email-grabber/README.md

 # Email Grabber

 This email grabber uses the "semi-secret" Linkedin API call that Rapportive uses.
 Linkedin requires an OAuth token for the call.
 Linkedin only gives oauth token through the browser and to a registered Linkedin app.
 This is not a registered Linkedin app so the workaround is a little (a lot) hacky.
 If there is a better way, I would love to hear.
-The Linkedin REST API throttles requests per user but I never reached my limit during testing.
-(Maybe Rapportive is a special case)
+Not sure if authorization from Rapportive has unique privileges.

 ### OAuth Token Workaround